WELCOME TO GMS ACCOUNTING ONLINE HELP

 If you have employees that are classified under more than one workers comp code because of different jobs performed, you can assign an alternative rate for certain workers comp codes under specified elements.

-Element: Enter the element that will receive the alternative rate.
+A. Element: Enter the element that will receive the alternative rate.

-WC Code: Enter the workers comp code that the applicable employee has in their employee file.
+B. WC Code: Enter the workers comp code that the applicable employee has in their employee file.

 Workers Comp Analysis Tab